 Tom Neale – 16 years on an island

-Neale’s job was to travel to various islands within the Cook Island region, and stand in for store owners while they were on holiday or had to leave for a while for whatever reason.
+Neale’s job was to travel to various islands within the Cook Island region and stand in for store owners while they were on holiday or had to leave for a while for whatever reason.
 This allowed him to see some of the places he’d always wanted to travel to, it also led to him meeting a man named Robert Dean Frisbie, an author who told Neale about an island called Suwarrow that he claimed to have lived on for a short while.

-The stories enticed Neale so much he wanted to see the island for himself, so in 1945 he booked a trip on a passing supply ship and had a chance to see the island in person, immediately falling in love with it and deciding this was the place he wanted to spend his life.
+The stories enticed Neale so much that he wanted to see the island for himself, so in 1945 he booked a trip on a passing supply ship and had a chance to see the island in person, immediately falling in love with it and deciding this was the place he wanted to spend his life.

 In October of 1952, Neale was finally ready to make the move to Suwarrow, and he also heard that it had been uninhabited since the end of the war 7 years ago.
 He arrived on the island with all the supplies he could gather, as well as 2 cats.
-Upon arrival he came across the remains of the Coast watchers camp, which consisted of a badly damaged hut, an old boat and some water tanks.
+Upon arrival, he came across the remains of the Coast Watchers camp, which consisted of a badly damaged hut, an old boat, and some water tanks.

-The previous inhabitants to the island also left chickens and pigs which had gone wild by the time Neale arrived.
+The previous inhabitants of the island also left chickens and pigs which had gone wild by the time Neale arrived.
 Normally such animals would be helpful in a survival situation, but wild pigs can be very destructive.
 They dig up anything they think they can eat with their noses and after Neale planted a garden several times, the pigs came right along and wrecked it.

 (A satelite view of Suwarrow, made up of a series of mini-islands)